H4D32/Parallel-Programs/project1/README.md

 This programming project consists of two parts:

 ## Part-A: RGB to Grayscale

-#### Note: You do not need to modify the codes in this part.
-Just compile and execute them on the cluster to get the experiment results, and include that in your report.

 In this part, students are provided with ready-to-use source programs in a properly configured CMake project.
 Students need to download the source programs, compile them, and execute them on the cluster to get the experiment results.
 During the process, they need to have a brief understanding about how each parallel programming model is designed and implemented to do computation in parallel (for example, do computations on multiple data with one instruction, multiple processes with message passing in between, or multiple threads with shared memory).